illia-nest/cnn-project/README.md

 This project grew from a task from Mike X Cohen's Deep Learning course on Udemy.
 The goal is to _**train and evaluate a CNN model for image classification on the Fashoin MNIST dataset**_.
 In short, I have used PyTorch to download the dataset.
 Then, I normalized it to a range [0,1], put it in Dataloaders, and experimented with model architecture to achieve 90%+ accuracy.
 Please, look at _cnn-project.ipynb_ for a walkthrough of each phase.
 For a summary, check <a href="#-training-and-evaluation">Training and Evaluation</a>.

-NB: FMNIST is a well-known dataset among practitioners.
+**NB**: FMNIST is a well-known dataset among practitioners.
 Thus, the point of this project was not to compile and preprocess data, but to showcase my PyTorch skills.
 For a more data-oriented project, check out this <a href="https://github.com/illia-nest/web-scrapping-and-ner">one</a>.

 Also, when checking Jupiter Notebook for this project, Github may not render the grid with sample images (shown above).
 This is inconvenient, so I have included the picture here.
 The rest of the figures look fine.
 Please, let me know if you have any troubles while checking out the notebook.